 Typically, product packaging isn’t a major concern for soft goods that are purchased online.
 But for expensive, fragile things like electronics or housewares, it’s a different story.

-After all, packages get tossed around, might be dropped or even stacked on top of one another as they go from Point A to Point B. Mitigating the risk of damage in the shipping process requires significant attention to be paid to packaging, since the physical shipping process is out of most companies' control.
+After all, packages get tossed around, might go through repeated drops, or even be stacked on top of one another as they go from Point A to Point B. Mitigating the risk of damage in the shipping process requires significant attention to be paid to packaging since the physical shipping process is out of most companies' control.

 How Does Suspension Packaging Work?

-Retention and suspension packaging uses special corrugated inserts and plastic flexible film.
+Retention and suspension packaging use special corrugated inserts and plastic flexible film.